wurst-theke/bratwurst/README.md

 leukemia.nmf.exp <- computeFrobErrorStats(leukemia.nmf.exp)
 ```

-### Generate Alexandrov Criterion plot
+### Evaluate silhouette values

-In [@Alex2013] an approach is described in which a modified silhouette
+In 2013, Alexandrov et al. published an NMF analysis on mutational signatures.
-criterion is used to estimate the stability across iteration steps for one
+They used an approach which a modified silhouette criterion is used to estimate
-fixed factorization rank `k`.
+the stability across iteration steps for one fixed factorization rank `k`.

 ```r